Squid Game

 .......

-Try to upload to https://hybrid-analysis.com/.
-We will find detail background command from this report https://hybrid-analysis.com/sample/2979b5fbb454e2f13d89e58177f8c1f881bd3f0a0bebb1d27da9e189ba9d284e/618d7f92e234d60f96658a08.
+Try to upload to https://hybrid-analysis.com/arrow-up-right.
+We will find detail background command from this report https://hybrid-analysis.com/sample/2979b5fbb454e2f13d89e58177f8c1f881bd3f0a0bebb1d27da9e189ba9d284e/618d7f92e234d60f96658a08arrow-up-right.

 We will decode this encoded base64.